Giulio2002/Ethereum-Taxable-Token/README.md

 ## Taxable Token disadvantages.
   1. cost a lot of gas for deploying(4000000 gas on kovan)
-  2. cost more gas when a sender want to send some tokens because of the burning operation.
+  2. cost more gas in the sending operation(around 58000) than a normal ERC20(around 50000).

 ## Example of a possible contract created using this 'standard'